JacobCrabill/zigros/README.md

 ## Features I hope to have ready for ZigROS 0.3

-- Actions
-- Remaining interfaces from rcl_interfaces
-- All interfaces from common_interfaces
-- rosbag (at least a build of rosbag2_cpp for you to integrate with your projects manually, possibly some helpers around it)
 - foxglove-bridge (as an example of a 3rd party library, also as an easy way into your project in the absence of the ros cli)